in-hub/incore-docs/InCore.Foundation/ErrorCollector.rst

             // file without storage will raise an error when opened
             id: file
             fileName: "test.txt"
         }

-        Sms {
-            // SMS without transport will raise an error when sent
-            id: sms
-        }

         // polling on property which does not support polling will an raise error